 Do not keep outdated medicine or medicine no longer needed.

 Ask your healthcare professional how you should dispose of any medicine you do not use.

 Serious heart problems can occur with this medicine.
-Check with your doctor right away if you are having fast, pounding, or irregular heartbeats, shortness of breath, or unusual tiredness or weakness.
+Check with your doctor right away if you are having a fast, pounding, or irregular heartbeat, troubled breathing, or unusual tiredness or weakness.

 Check with your doctor right away if you have pain or tenderness in the upper stomach, pale stools, dark urine, a loss of appetite, nausea, unusual tiredness or weakness, or yellow eyes or skin.
 These could be symptoms of a serious liver problem.

-Check with your doctor right away if diarrhea occurs while taking this medicine.
+Check with your doctor right away if diarrhea occurs while you are using this medicine.
 You may need medicines to help manage or prevent the diarrhea.